Time Breakers: Themes

 In her introduction to the title Pollack stated that her motivation in writing the series was to exploit a new angle on the time travel cliché as a literary device.
 Rather than to challenge the logic behind the traditional time travel paradoxes, a ground which had been comprehensively covered by the likes of Heinlein and others, she seeks to show that a robust self-perpetuating paradox can give meaning to the structure of the universe itself.
 She therefore sought to compose a narrative where the creation rather than the prevention of paradox would be the goal of the leading protagonists.

+Collections

+Time Breakers was collected in an Italian edition in 2017.
+Weston is crowdfunding an English edition, as of 2024.